oscal-compass/compliance-trestle/docs/trestle_author.md

     In this section we describe the functionality of `trestle author folders` command.

-    `author folders` is designed to allow the assembly of groups of templates where the folder assembly is the unique instance.
+    `author folders` is designed to allow the assembly of groups of templates where each folder contains unique content.
+    This command will validate that both: structure (i.e. all template documents are present) and content is preserved in the folder.
 Trestle author folders supports validation of both markdown and drawio files.
 Note that headers / metadata must be specified in each applicable template.

     ### Creating new task folder